surifirstpin/biplus_documentation/docs/model01.md

  “visualise”: “true”
  }
 ```
-In the above example, Drill down option is defined over field “State Name” with two fields of self view City Name, No_of_Employees.
-On Clicking on any of “State Name”, then filter will be applied on that value and relevant values of fields “City Name” and “No_of_Employees” will be displayed.
+In the above example, Drill down option is defined over field “**State Name**” with two fields of self view City Name, No_of_Employees.
+On Clicking on any of “State Name”, then filter will be applied on that value and relevant values of fields **“City Name”** and **“No_of_Employees”** will be displayed.

 As  **Show drill down measures**  is set  **TRUE**, the associated measures (if exists) of the field “State Name” will also be brought to the next stage along with drill fields City Name and No_of_Employees.

-### Maps
+# Maps

 BiPlus provides map view by covering various number of countries.
 Also, there are special attributes like colour change for specific range of values.
  **For Model, Views and for a specific field the map co-ordinates  may be assigned as follows :**